 - Ask for the lodging to not replace your towels or bedding during multiple night stays.

 - Turn off lights and fans when leaving your room.

-- Bring biodegradable soap, to protect the world’s water and to save on waste from bottles hotels provide.
-Many hotels are switching to dispensers in the bathrooms.
+- Bring biodegradable soap to save waterways.
+This can also help minimize plastic bottle waste by reducing the number of bottles hotels provide (although many hotels are switching to dispensers in the bathrooms.).

 Organizations You Can Support

 Ride 4 a Woman – This nonprofit organization supports women struggling at home with issues associated with HIV, domestic violence, and poverty in the Bwindi National Forest area by creating a community center where women learn new skills and earn wages to support themselves and their families.